circleci/circleci-docs/jekyll/_cci2/language-java.md

 We start with `checkout` so we can operate on the codebase.

 Next we pull down the caches for the Gradle wrapper and dependencies, if present.
 If this is your first run, or if you've changed `gradle/wrapper/gradle-wrapper.properties` and `build.gradle`, this won't do anything.
-We run `./gradlew test` with additional arguments, which will pull down Gradle and/or the project's dependencies if the cache(s) were empty, and run a subset of tests on each build container.
-The subset of tests run on each parallel build container is determined with the help of the built-in [`circleci tests split`](https://circleci.com/docs/2.0/parallelism-faster-jobs/#using-the-circleci-cli-to-split-tests) command.
-Next we use the `save_cache` step to store the Gradle wrapper and dependencies in order to speed things up for next time.

 <div class="alert alert-info" role="alert">
   <strong>Tip:</strong> Dependency caching may not work fully if there are multiple `build.gradle` files in your project.
 If this is the case, consider computing a checksum based on the contents of all the `build.gradle` files, and incorporating it into the cache key.
 </div>

-Next `store_test_results` uploads the JUnit test metadata from the `build/test-results/test` directory so that it can show up in the CircleCI dashboard.
-We also upload the test metadata as artifacts via the `store_artifacts` in case there is a need to examine them.

-The `./gradlew assemble` creates an "uberjar" file containing the compiled application along with all its dependencies.
-We run this only on the first build container instead of on all the build containers running in parallel, as we only need one copy of the uberjar.

-Finally we store the uberjar as an [artifact](https://circleci.com/docs/2.0/artifacts/) using the `store_artifacts` step.
-From there this can be tied into a continuous deployment scheme of your choice.

 {% raw %}
 ```yaml